-There are numerous dams and impoundments scattered throughout Butler County.
+There are numerous dams and impoundments scattered throughout Washington County.
 Figure 3.5 shows their locations and whether or not they have any flood control potential.

 Dams with small storage volumes (less than 100 acre-feet) and dams that are completely filled during minor runoff events (0.3 inches of runoff) were considered generally "run-of-the-river dams" that would only affect the immediate area near the dam.
-Their impacts to the overall watershed hydrology are negligible.
+Their impacts to the overall watershed hydrology would be negligible.
 Any impoundments that exceed the above parameters can be considered "flood control dams" for the purpose of this Plan.

-There are six major water impoundments that affect flooding in Butler County.
+There are six (6) major water impoundments in the Chartiers Creek watershed.
 Their flood control properties have been incorporated into the release rate analysis that was performed for Chartiers Creek.
-Details of the hydraulic modeling is presented Section VI - Technical Analysis - Modeling.
+Details of the hydraulic modeling are presented Section VI - Technical Analysis - Modeling.

 Figure 3.5.
-Butler County Impoundments
+Washington County Impoundments